A first! Rich, decadent, delicious vegan & grain-free vanilla layer cake that is easy and delicious. Let them eat cake!

 January is my birthday month, so I got the cuckoo notion that I should attempt the creation of a vanilla layer cake that is both vegan and grain-free.

-a few 50 or so test batches to get it right (I’m still finding random batter splotches throughout the kitchen).
+It only took a few 50 or so test batches to get it right (I’m still finding random batter splotches throughout the kitchen).
 Do I know how to have some birthday fun, or what?

 But it was worth it.

 If layer cakes are not your thing, you can also make 2 dozen perfect cupcakes with the same batter:

 Before proceeding with the how-to, I have a few details:

 (1) My goal was to create a rich and decadent golden/vanilla/yellow layer cake that is both grain-free and vegan.
 You can find recipes for gluten-free and vegan vanilla layer cakes, but as far as I know, this may be the first grain-free & vegan vanilla layer cake.

 (2) This is not a health food cake.
 It is a celebration cake.
 It is rich and sweet.
 It is meant to rival a traditional butter, all-purpose flour layer cake (or cupcakes).
 Think birthday cake.
 Graduation cake.
 Wedding cake!

 (3) As I mentioned in the opening, it took many dozens of experiments to get this right.
 Success depends on the exact ingredients and proportions.
 Changing the ingredients and/or altering the proportions will very likely result in a small or large disaster.

 Yikes, that last sentence sounds ominous!
 This is meant to be a joyful post :).
 So let’s get on with the happiness of this cake.
 Whoo-hoo!

 What are the Flours Used in This Cake?